wijnandb/wijnandb.github.io/_posts/2020-8-24-new-start.md

 So, let's dive into what I want.
 There are several different things I want:
 - document my ideas and things I've learned, just for myself
-- build a presence that reflect who I am (or
+- build a presence that reflect who I am (or am aspiring to be...)
+- inspire other people

+And then there is the ease of things: if it takes too much time or hassle, I

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxMTI4ODM5NCw3NzIwNjY2OV19
+eyJoaXN0b3J5IjpbMTM5NDYyNTYxOSw3NzIwNjY2OV19
 -->